hakeemsalman/web-bootcamp/express-js.md

 # Introduction to Middlewares

-Google search what is middle ware is nodejs or expressjs
+Google search what is middle ware in nodejs or expressjs

 ## Types of Middelware
 1. Pre-process